harshpandey002/amazon-clone/README.md

 # Getting Started with Create React App

 This project is being made for learning purpose.\
-Learning from youtube channel [Clever Programmer](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ)
+Learning from youtube channel [Clever Programmer](https://www.youtube.com/channel/UCqrILQNl5Ed9Dz6CGMyvMTQ).\
+Focus of this project is to learn Firebase authentication, database and payment processing.

 ## Available Scripts